 Following a successful pilot, UKCI and its co-shareholders approved a £1.2 million investment to install robotic waterless cleaning technology at the vehicle’s Bhadla Solar park in Rajasthan.

 The technology will adapt the plant, which is located in a water-stressed region, for the expected future impacts of climate change.
 By reducing the plant’s reliance on already scarce water, this innovative technology will ensure that the solar farm continues to operate efficiently whilst increasing the availability of water for use by local communities and farmers.

 Richard Abel, Managing Director, UK Climate Investments

-For more information about our renewables capabilities, contact us.
+For more information about our renewable capabilities, contact us.